nushell/nushell.github.io/book/thinking_in_nu.md

 ## Variables are Immutable by Default

-Another common surprise for folks coming from other languages is that Nushell variables are immutable by default.
+Another common surprise when coming from other languages is that Nushell variables are immutable by default.
 Coming to Nushell, you'll want to spend some time becoming familiar with working in a more functional style, as this tends to help write code that works best with immutable variables.

 Immutable variables are also key to Nushell's [`par-each` command](/commands/docs/par-each.md), which allows you to operate on multiple values in parallel using threads.

 See [Immutable Variables](variables.html#immutable-variables) and [Choosing between mutable and immutable variables](variables.html#choosing-between-mutable-and-immutable-variables) for more information.

+::: warning Thinking in Nushell
-**Thinking in Nushell:** If you're used to relying on mutable variables, it may take some time to relearn how to code in a more functional style.
+If you're used to relying on mutable variables, it may take some time to relearn how to code in a more functional style.
 Nushell has many functional features and commands that operate on and with immutable variables.
 Learning them will help you write code in a more Nushell-idiomatic style.

 A nice bonus is the performance increase you can realize by running parts of your code in parallel.
 :::

 ## Nushell's Environment is Scoped

 Nushell takes multiple design cues from compiled languages.
 One such cue is that languages should avoid global mutable state.
-Shells have commonly used global mutation to update the environment, but Nushell steers clear of this approach.
+Shells have commonly used global mutation to update the environment, but Nushell attempts to steer clear of this approach.

 In Nushell, blocks control their own environment.
 Changes to the environment are scoped to the block where they occur.